-Let’s start with the Old Testament as it must be chock-full of warnings about ET:
+Let’s start with the Hebrew Scriptures (meaning the books of the Bible most people refer to as the Old Testament) as it must be chock-full of warnings about ET:

 “At that time Michael, the great prince who protects your people, will arise.
 There will be a time of distress such as has not happened from the beginning of nations until then.
 But at that time your people—everyone whose name is found written in the book—will be delivered.
 Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
 Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.” – Daniel 12:1-3

-Well, that was it for the Old Testament, but surely the New Testament must be full of passages that tell us that non-believers in Christ (apart from any works) go to hell forever.
+Well, that was it for the Hebrew Scriptures, but surely the Greek Scriptures (meaning the books of the Bible most people refer to as the New Testament) must be full of passages that tell us that non-believers in what Christ did — apart from any works — go to hell forever.
 After all, it’s such an important part of our Protestant theology.
 Let’s take a look:

 “And so I tell you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven.
 Anyone who speaks a word against the Son of Man will be forgiven, but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.” – Matthew 12:31-32